MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/WordPress-onprem-connector.md

 **Page** | **Settings** | **Default Values**
 --- | ---- | ---
-Users | Access Permissions | All published pages or posts indexed using the WordPress.org connector are be visible to all M365 users in your tenant, from Microsoft Search or Copilot.
+Users | Access Permissions | All published pages or posts indexed using the WordPress.org connector are visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.
 Content | Index Content | All published posts and pages are selected by default.
-Content | Manage Properties | To check default properties and their schema, click here.
+Content | Manage Properties | To check default properties and their schema, [click here](#content).
 Sync | Incremental Crawl | Frequency: Every 15 mins
 Sync | Full crawl | Frequency: Every day